Sakaki-Aruka/re-GUI-Menu/README.md

 ### amount
 Set the items amount in range of 1 to 64.
 (When you write out of 1 to 64, will be occured bugs.)
+### command
+Set the command(or chat message) that run when a player click an item.
+This parameters default value is "". (no work)
 ## Parameters that are under this line are optional.
 -> When you do not need, you do not have to write there.
 ### jump
 Set the destination page number.
 (Destination page is a page of jump to when a player click an item.)
-### command
-Set the command that run when a player click an item.